MichealVey1st/MichealVey1st/README.md

 # Hello!
 I'm Gabriel J/Squatchy!
 ## I am a:
 * High School student.
-* Member of Team 3405 for the First Robotics Compition
+* Member of Team 3405 for the First Robotics competition

 ## What I want to learn!
 * React Native for app development!